paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-8a-slum-clearance-urban-renewal-and-farm-housing.md

 Act Aug.
 2, 1954, ch.
 649, title III, § 312, 68 Stat.
 629, as amended by Pub.
 L. 90–19, § 10(a), May 25, 1967, 81 Stat.
 22, provided that notwithstanding the amendments by title III of the 1954 Act to this subchapter, the Secretary of Housing and Urban Development was required to continue to extend financial assistance for the completion of any project covered by any Federal aid contract executed, or prior approval granted, by him under this subchapter before Aug.
 2, 1954, in accordance with the provisions of this subchapter in force immediately prior to Aug.
 2, 1954.

 #### Executive Order No. 12075
 Ex.
 Ord.
 No. 12075, Aug.
 16, 1978, 43 F.R.
 36877, as amended by Ex.
 Ord.
 No. 12148, July 20, 1979, 44 F.R.
 43239, which established the Interagency Coordinating Council and provided for its membership, functions, etc., was revoked by Ex.
 Ord.
 No. 12379, § 14, Aug.
 17, 1982, 47 F.R.
-36099, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+36099, formerly set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

 <a id="section-1451a"></a>